Mary Bailey (aviator): Contributions to archaeology

 Bailey was also able to use her talents for aviation to take aerial photographs of important archaeological sites.
 She was very likely the first woman to accomplish this during her work in February 1931 on the Kharga Oasis project in Egypt.
 Working closely with Gertrude Caton-Thompson and Elinor Wight Gardner, Bailey was able to take aerial photographs which presented an expansive overview of the archaeological site within just two weeks.
 These photographs accomplished what would have taken far longer to do on foot.
 In addition, there also revealed future excavation sites.
-Indeed, Lady Bailey's valuable contribution to the Kharga Oasis expedition was both innovative and impressive.

 Honours

-In 1930 Lady Bailey was appointed Dame Commander of the Order of the British Empire (DBE) and awarded the Britannia trophy for meritorious performance in the air.
+In 1930, Lady Bailey was appointed Dame Commander of the Order of the British Empire (DBE) and awarded the Britannia trophy for meritorious performance in the air.

 Family

 She married the South African mining magnate, financier, and politician Abe Bailey on 5 September 1911 at the age of 20.
 She was his second wife.
 They had five children including Sir Derrick Bailey, 3rd Bt.
 (15 August 1918 – 19 June 2009) a fighter pilot cricketeer and businessman and James R A Bailey (23 October 1919 – 29 February 2000) fighter pilot, writer and co-founder of Drum magazine.